jentix/lararatings/README.md

 How to create laravel project.
 <a href="http://laravel.com/docs/installation">laravel install</a>

-Create database "lararating".
-And table "sites" by sites.sql in project folder.
+Create database "lararating", and table "sites" by 'lararating.sql' file in project folder.